wlanboy/md/README.md

-# md.wlanboy.com
+# md
-github page for [md.wlanboy.com](https://md.wlanboy.com) using A record and CAA record
+github page for using A record and CAA record